ADITYA964/Deploy-application-using-Ingress/README.md

 Step 8:- Application deployed as Kubernetes service using Ingress by going to http://Adityas-Website.com

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## Deploy application using Ingress using Docker image
+## Deploy application using Ingress from Docker image

 Step 1:-
 ```shell